Marbok/Clojure.csvdb/README.md

     :limit 2
     :joins [[:student_id student :id] [:subject_id subject :id]])
 ```
-You need to run these queries in the REPL, so you don't need to write any additional I/o system for the console.
+You need to run queries in the REPL, so you don't need to write any additional I/o system for the console.

 ## My implementation:
 All implementation in ***core.clj.***